HackerYou/HYFallBootcamp2014/1-HTML-CSS/week1/day1/3-html_part2.md

 ## Exercise Time
 We are going to take a whole document of unformatted text and mark it up with HTML tags to it is an HTML document.

-Open up [markup-exercise.html](exercises/markup-exercise/markup-exercise.html) in your text editor and follow the comments through the entire document, marking them up as requested.
+Open up [markup-exercise.zip](exercises/markup-exercise.zip) in your text editor and follow the comments through the entire document, marking them up as requested.

+You can open up the [answer](exercises/markup-exercise-answer.zip) in your browswer to see how the completed exercise should look.